kathrindc/cgfx2gltf/README.md

 # 🎲 cgfx2gltf - A basic CGFX exporter

 This tool allows you to extract (most) data from CGFX files.
+Everything that is extract is placed in a folder named after the original file (without the extension).

 ## Features